The distant Milky Way halo from the Southern hemisphere: Characterization of the LMC-induced dynamical-friction wake: Halo tracers

-We evaluated the performance of our RGB selection criteria by reapplying them to SEGUE-2 stars in the $giK_s$ diagram and checking on the Kiels diagram if they lie in the RGB.
-The selected stars are shown as green dots on Figure \ref{fig:combined_vertical}.b and as green stars on the Kiel diagram shown in Figure \ref{fig:combined_vertical}.a.
-Considering stars with $log(g) > 4$ as main sequence contaminants \citep{1996BABel.154...13A}, yields a precision of 77.9\%, with 23.1\% of the stars having $log(g) > 4$.
+We validated our RGB selection by applying it to SEGUE-2 stars in the $giK_s$ diagram and confirmed their RGB status in the Kiel diagram (green dots in Figure \ref{fig:combined_vertical}.b and green stars in Figure \ref{fig:combined_vertical}.a).
+Excluding stars with $log(g) > 4$ as main sequence contaminants \citep{1996BABel.154...13A}, we achieved a purity of 77.9

-Applying this selection criteria to our photometric catalog yields a total of 934 giants in our 4 fields, which amounts to $\sim 142 \text{ stars/deg}^2$.
+Applying this selection to our photometric catalog yielded 934 giants across 4 fields, or $\sim 142 \text{ stars/deg}^2$.